SultanBhokal/Anime-List/README.md

 You can visit and see demo of this project :- https://sultanbhokal.github.io/Anime-List/

-I have used tanstack react location to make this is multi page.
+I have used tanstack react location to make this web app multi page.

 please note :